garbagetown/guideline/source_en/TutorialREST/index.rst

 |

-| Define the error code corresponding to the input check error messages in the Bean Validation property file.
+| Define the error messages corresponding to input check error codes, in Bean Validation message properties file.

 | Change the default message definition because the default message does not include the item name in the message
 | In this tutorial, only define the message corresponding to the rules (\ ``@NotNull`` \ and \ ``@Size``\ ) that are used in \ ``TodoResource`` \ class.